migasfree/migasfree-imports/README.md

 cd migasfree-imports
 ```

-### Deployments
+### Imports

-This process configures the standard repositories (BASE, UPDATE, BACKPORTS, and SECURITY) from the distribution's base system to integrate with a Migasfree project, establishing a repository cache on your Migasfree server.

-A local repository is also created with the MigasFree packages to install on the clients.These packages are downloaded from [migasfree.org](migasfree.org).

 The templates are located [here](templates).
 If your distro base is not listed, please contribute by submitting a pull request to add it.

+#### External deployments

+This process configures the standard repositories (BASE, UPDATE, BACKPORTS, and SECURITY) from the distribution's base system to integrate with a Migasfree project, establishing a repository cache on your Migasfree server.

+#### Internal deployment

+A repository called 'migasfree' is also created with the MigasFree packages to install on the clients.These packages are downloaded from [migasfree.org](migasfree.org).

+#### Applications

+Some applications will also be imported to be made available on Migasfree-Play.

 #### Running the Script